greatscottgadgets/hackrf/docs/source/getting_started_hackrf_gnuradio.rst

 If your package manager includes the most recent release of libhackrf and gr-osmosdr, then use it to install those packages in addition to GNU Radio.
 Otherwise, the recommended way to install these tools is by using `PyBOMBS <https://github.com/gnuradio/pybombs>`__.

-See the `Operating System Tips <https://github.com/mossmann/hackrf/wiki/Operating-System-Tips>`__ page for information on setting up HackRF software on particular Operating Systems and Linux distributions.
+See the :ref:`Operating System Tips <operating_system_tips>` page for information on setting up HackRF software on particular Operating Systems and Linux distributions.

 If you have any trouble, make sure that things work when booted to Pentoo.
 This will allow you to easily determine if your problem is being caused by hardware or software, and it will give you a way to see how the software is supposed to function.